Disability and Dyslexia

 Personal Mobility and Emergency Plans (PMEPs)

 PMEPs are designed to identify any reasonable adjustments required to ensure disabled students can safely access university premises and facilities.
 PMEPs also specify procedures to ensure safe evacuation in the event of an emergency.
-Any student identified as requiring an individual plan will need to meet with a Disability adviser on campus to complete a PMEP, ideally in advance of the start of their course.
+Any student identified as requiring an individual plan will need to meet with a disability adviser on campus to complete a PMEP.

 Park Campus – HL-107